Treat the dinner as a tradeoff

 Finish the route in North End

-Use North End after the Freedom Trail only when the route and dinner timing line up.
+Use North End after the Freedom Trail only when the route, weather, and dinner timing line up.

-• Use Freedom Trail as the daytime route, then decide whether the group still wants a wait.
+• Use Freedom Trail as the daytime route, then decide whether the group still wants a wait-heavy dinner or a casual North End stop.

-• Use Neptune Oyster as a specific seafood target, not a guarantee.
+• Use Neptune Oyster as a specific seafood target, not a guaranteed dinner outcome.

 Recovery evening